flungo-avr/ili934x-driver/README.md

 This library is designed for use with AVR that support extended memory interface with 10 bit addressing connected to the ILI934X driver via an 8 bit parrallel data bus.
 This is not planned to be customisable in the forseable future but may be part of the long term roadmap to implement SPI and 16/18bit bus support.

+### Configuration

+To configure, you will need to have a file names `ili934x_conf.h` in your build path.
+A sample of this is provided as `ili934x_conf.sample.h`.
+Configuration is made by defining macros for settings that will enable or disable features.

+The configuration options currently include:

+-	**ILI934X_BLC_PIN** - The backlight pin used for the LCD Driver, currently assumed to be on `PORTB`
+-	**ILI934X_RESET_PIN** - The reset pin used for the LCD Driver, currently assumed to be on `PORTC`
+-	**ILI934X_CMD_ADDR** - The address to write 8 bit commands to that will be sent to the LCD Driver via the extended memory interface
+-	**ILI934X_DATA_ADDR** - The address to write data (command parameters) to that will be sent to the LCD Driver via the extended memory interface

 Libraries
 ---------